-Batidas are some of our favorite drinks: nutritious, refreshing, delicious.
-The truly quintessential tropical drinks.
-And amongst Dominican batidas, this is one of the favorites.
+Batidas (milkshakes) are some of our favorite drinks: nutritious, refreshing, delicious.
+The true quintessence of tropical drinks.
+And among Dominican batidas, batida de níspero is our favorite fruit batida.

 But what's níspero?

-This is níspero (In English chicle, naseberry, mispel, sapodilla, and sapote).
-Its scientific name is Manilkara sapota, and it's native native to southern Mexico, Central America and the Caribbean.
+In English, it's called chicle, naseberry, mispel, sapodilla, and sapote.
+Its scientific name is Manilkara sapota, and it's native to southern Mexico, Central America, and the Caribbean.
 It is known in other Spanish countries as chico sapote, níspero, zapote and zapotillo.

 Nísperos are very sweet, even by tropical fruit standards.
 They are rich in carbohydrates and a fairly decent source of vitamin C.